-The name of the organisation is Production Managers’ Forum, referred to as ‘the PMF’ throughout this document.
+The name of the company is Production Managers Forum CIC, referred to as ‘the PMF’ throughout this document.

 The PMF is a resource for anyone involved in the production management of theatre or live events and aims to:

 - support and promote best practice within production management